puppetlabs/puppetlabs-puppetdb/README.md

 #### `node_ttl`

-The length of time a node can go without receiving any new data before it's automatically deactivated. (defaults to '0', which disables auto-deactivation).
+The length of time a node can go without receiving any new data before it's automatically deactivated. (defaults to '7d', which is a 7-day period.
+Set to '0' to disable auto-deactivation).
 This option is supported in PuppetDB >= 1.1.0.

 #### `node_purge_ttl`

-The length of time a node can be deactivated before it's deleted from the database. (defaults to '0', which disables purging).
+The length of time a node can be deactivated before it's deleted from the database. (defaults to '14d', which is a 14-day period.
+Set to '0' to disable purging).
 This option is supported in PuppetDB >= 1.2.0.

 #### `report_ttl`

-The length of time reports should be stored before being deleted. (defaults to `7d`, which is a 7-day period).
+The length of time reports should be stored before being deleted. (defaults to `14d`, which is a 14-day period).
 This option is supported in PuppetDB >= 1.1.0.

 #### `gc_interval`